Our Books

 The Last Cherry Orchard

-A collection of art and poetry by Steel Young, exploring the cosmos and humanity's galactic potential in an unfair world.
-Through vivid imagery and thought-provoking verses, Steel weaves stories of hope, resilience, and our eternal bond with the stars.
-The works also examine the fragile link between science and emotion, questioning how technology shapes us while celebrating the beauty of the unknown.
-Available in select bookstores now.
+A collection of visionary art and poetry by Tobin Shaw, Andromeda journeys through the cosmos as both frontier and metaphor.
+Shaw weaves fragments of hope, resilience, and longing into luminous works that confront humanity’s galactic potential in an unfair world.
+These pieces explore the fragile link between science and emotion, asking how technology reshapes identity while celebrating the beauty of the unknown.
+Available now in select bookstores.

 The Outpost Legacy Collection